isglobal-brge/dsHPC-docker/MULTI_JOB_SIMULATION.md

 - The parameters field is optional and can be omitted if the method doesn't require parameters.
 - Job configurations are processed in parallel for better performance.
-- Each job follows the same logic as the single job simulation endpoint, but all jobs are processed in a single request.
+- Each job follows the same logic as the single job endpoint, but all jobs are processed in a single request.
 - If a method name doesn't exist, the system will still process other valid job configurations.